idmfrank/fuzzedrecords-web/README.md

      ```
    - `startup.sh` installs Python dependencies and then launches the server.
    - Deploy the app to Azure WebApp using the Azure CLI or portal.
+    > **Note**: The application must be able to establish outbound WebSocket connections to the relays listed in `RELAY_URLS`.
+Blocked outbound traffic will result in profile fetch failures.

 ---